 - However, with real-time high-end streaming analytics in a high-performance computing (HPC) environment, banks are able to find value from the big data.

 In a customer-driven marketplace, CEOs are faced with a number of challenges – gaining a 360-degree view of the customer, widening customer outreach across ever-increasing channels and countless marketing campaigns, while proving an effective Return on Marketing Investment (ROMI).
-With marketing strategies powered by data-driven insights, marketing managers are able to monetise the available data to achieve sales targets and enhance customer relationship.
+With marketing strategies powered by data-driven insights, marketing managers are able to monetize the available data to achieve sales targets and enhance customer relationships.

 Like every other business or institution, banks have their internal data related to marketing targets, controls, bank workforce, suppliers, accounting data, and more.
 This operational data is core to reporting requirements, internal checks, the decision-support system of the bank, and optimal resource use.

-Banks are profitable ventures that keep a tight control on financial metrics, as their balance sheet governs shareholder confidence, brand image and industry ranking.
-So financial data related to its operations, incomes, legal expenses, and financial liabilities, are maintained with due diligence.
+Banks are profitable ventures that keep tight control on financial metrics, as their balance sheet governs shareholder confidence, brand image, and industry ranking.
+All this is with the goal of financial data related to its operations, incomes, legal expenses, and financial liabilities is maintained with due diligence.

-Banks collect data on the economy, social statistics, political trend, technological advances, stock markets and financial market trends.
+Banks collect data on the economy, social statistics, political trends, technological advances, stock markets, and financial market trends.
 They also collate strategic data surrounding the industry, which includes updates in the regulatory landscape, industry practices, and data on competitors and their products.

 Risk assessment data

-One of the key areas of banking operations is the risk assessment.
-Risk data includes the entire spectrum of risk profile building, automated testing, analysis and validation of controls, to name a few.
-Analysis of risk data is critical for developing risk score cards, notification of red flags, creating processes for control remediation, targeting high-risk areas and making data-driven reports.
+One of the key areas of banking operations is risk assessment.
+Risk data includes the entire spectrum of risk profile building, automated testing, analysis, and validation of controls, to name but a few.
+Analysis of risk data is critical for developing risk scorecards, notification of red flags, creating processes for control remediation, targeting high-risk areas, and making data-driven reports.

 Faster processing speed is the mainstay of faster analytics and quick decisions.
 The ability to detect anomalies and risks, or respond to market changes with upsells, can make the difference between huge losses and brand enhancement.
 Greater operational agility to respond faster to market changes is often the game-changer, with the capacity to save billions and ensure timely regulatory compliance.
 So banks are now transforming the vast data assets at their disposal into “valuable” insights at every level of data maturity.
 These insights hold the key to business success in a high-performing data-driven landscape.

 Big data is at the core of digital transformation in banking, defining how banks deliver value to the customers while remaining compliant with the laws.
-Increased customer confidence, expansion of banking operations, maximising ROI on marketing investments and mitigating risks, are some chief banking objectives.
+Increased customer confidence, expansion of banking operations, maximizing ROI on marketing investments, and mitigating risks, are some chief banking objectives.
 The enabler for the key goals of banking is analytics.